Author: Ameeba

 Mitigation Guidance

-To mitigate this vulnerability, it is recommended to apply the vendor patch as soon as it becomes available.
-In the meantime, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can provide temporary mitigation by filtering out suspicious and potentially harmful traffic.
+The most effective way to mitigate this vulnerability is to apply the vendor patch as soon as it becomes available.
+In the meantime, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can serve as a temporary mitigation measure.
+Additionally, restricting user privileges and closely monitoring server logs for suspicious activity can help prevent exploitation of this vulnerability.

 Overview